 That said, however, When the Wind Blows is quite a unique blending of this and that, and shows the vastly underrated skills of late animator/director Jimmy T. Murakami (who, in addition to his work in animation, also stepped behind the camera for a few Roger Corman productions – something I’m sure will not impress most art movie lovers, but there it is, just the same).
 Murakami is also the subject of an accompanying feature-length documentary, Jimmy Murakami: Non-Alien (2010).
 While the Irish-made production from Sé Merry Doyle does dive into the late filmmaker’s work and life, it mostly focuses on his unfortunate incarceration at the Tule Lake Segregation Center during World War II, as well as his eventual return to same in 2009 when the site was added to the World War II Valor in the Pacific National Monument.

 Both features are presented here in their original aspect ratios (When the Wind Blows is a full frame affair, while the newer documentary is widescreen), and the overall look between each title is understandably different, but nevertheless good.
-The main feature includes a 2.0 DTS-HD MA soundtrack, with an isolated score/effects track (also in DTS-HD MA 2.0) and an audio commentary by First Assistant Director Joe Fordham and Twilight Time's Nick Redman.
+The main feature includes a 2.0 DTS-HD MA soundtrack, with an isolated score/effects track (also in DTS-HD MA 2.0) and an audio commentary by first assistant director Joe Fordham and Twilight Time’s Nick Redman.
 A retrospective making-of featurette, The Wind and the Bomb, is also included here, as is a slightly newer interview with Raymond Briggs.
-Twilight Time rounds up their release of this animated '80s nuke 'em classic with liner notes by Julie Kirgo.
-The rather bleak title and its companion documentary are available exclusively from Screen Archives and is limited to 3,000 units.
+Twilight Time rounds up their release of this animated ’80s nuke ’em classic with liner notes by Julie Kirgo.